Shop for last-minute yet highly original and authentic souvenirs

-The Terminal 1 duty-free area is home to top brands such as Tiffany, Hermes and Rolex.
+The terminal 1 duty-free area is home to top brands such as Hermes and Rolex.
 You can purchase liquor, tobacco, and perfumes at one of the several duty-free shops located past the security gate.

 Grab snacks, candy, medicine and other last-minute goods at one of the many general shops scattered throughout the terminals.

 Limited carry-on luggage and jam-packed overhead bins make international travel a hassle, especially when trying to bring gifts back home for loved ones.
 Many Japanese souvenirs are perfect for such restricted conditions, as they're compact, resilient and cleverly packaged.
 Since Japan has a regimented gift-giving culture, you'll find rows of perfectly designed gift-wrapped boxes full of sweets, crackers and jellies.
 Other stress-free gifts include tea, small plastic figurines and Japanese stationery.

 The latest information may differ, so please check the official website.

 * The information on this page may be subject to change due to COVID-19.